SALP Chapter 5

 She shook off the demon's hand trying to grab her from behind and ran to him.

-The boy she never wanted to lose again.
-She threw herself into his outstretched arms and sobbed.
+The boy she'd never wanted to lose again.
+She threw her arms around him as he reached out to her and sobbed.

 People laughed and teased Lanthe.

-Embarrassed, Lanthe wiped her tears and grinned sheepishly.
+Embarrassed, Lanthe wiped her tears and laughed sheepishly.

 "When did you come back?"